Cinema Speculation

 Cinema Speculation is a 2022 nonfiction book by American filmmaker Quentin Tarantino, published by Harper on November 1, 2022.

 Background

-Cinema Speculation is Tarantino's debut work of nonfiction and combines "film criticism, film theory, a feat of reporting, and wonderful personal history."
-The book is a collection of essays organized around "key American films from the 1970s" which Tarantino saw in his youth.
+Cinema Speculation is Tarantino's debut work of nonfiction and combines "film criticism, film theory, a feat of reporting, and wonderful personal history".
+The book is a collection of essays organized around "key American films from the 1970s" which Tarantino saw in his youth, ranging from blaxploitation films to all the Best Picture nominees of 1970.
 It was inspired by the film writing of critic Pauline Kael.

+Contents

+The first and last chapters are autobiographical.
+Two other chapters are a homage to film critic Kevin Thomas, and a comparison of two generations of film-makers.
+The rest of the chapters are essays about the following films: